m00np1e/gif-spin/README.md

-# gif-spin
-Python 3 script to create a spinning GIF for Slack (or whatever else).
+Python 3 script for creating an annoying spinning GIF.

+Suitable for Slack (or whatever else).

-Takes an image (file) as input, converts the image to a 512x512 thumbnail, applies speed and rotation, and saves the spinning GIF as output (file).
+Takes an image (file) as input, converts the image to a 120x120 thumbnail, spins clockwise with specified speed, and saves the spinning or bouncing GIF as output (file).

-PNG files are not supported at this time.

-If the image is smaller than 512x512, it will spin but may look weird.
+If the image is smaller than 80x80, it will work but may look weird.

 USAGE:

-gif-spin.py -i [input file] -o [output file] -s [speed] -d [direction]
+Do some stuff with the image: gif-spin.py -i [input file] -o [output file] -s [speed]

-or

-gif-spin.py --infile [input file] --spinfile [output file] --speed [speed] -- [direction]

 Where [speed] is an integer.
-The lower the number, the faster the spin.
-100 makes a good clean spin.
+50-100 makes a good clean spin.
+20 is turbo spin.

-Where [direction] is either c for clockwise rotation or cc for counterclockwise rotation.

 Requires: https://github.com/python-pillow/Pillow

-# gif-spin-strobe
-Same as above but gives you the option of a red, yellow, or orange annoying strobe effect.

-Just add an -f argument and the color of your choice: red, yellow, orange.

-# gif-flip
-Flips the image instead of rotating.

-Only takes -i, -o, and -s arguments.